GoogleCloudDataproc/hadoop-connectors/gcs/INSTALL.md

     gs://<some-bucket>`), and that the credentials in your configuration are correct.

-*   To troubleshot other issues run `hadoop fs` command with debug logs:
+*   To troubleshoot other issues run `hadoop fs` command with debug logs:

     ```
     $ cat <<EOF >"/tmp/google-logging.properties"